 \subsection{Results and Discussion}

 We describe our findings following the scheme described in Section 3.2.
 We start by evaluating classic CS MRI scheme against our CS+M model.
-In Figure~\ref{fig::CSvsCSPlusM}, we display three reconstructed samples with an acceleration factor of 8x, and for three different datasets.
+In Fig.~\ref{fig::CSvsCSPlusM}, we display three reconstructed samples with an acceleration factor of 8x, and for three different datasets.
 Visual assessment of the reconstructed samples agrees with our initial hypothesis that the incorporation of motion in the reconstruction model benefits the output quality.
-Most notably, it can be observed in a comparison with the gold-standard, the right and left ventricular endocardial borders (see outlined green and red regions), that CS+M offers better reconstructions in terms of contrast and shape than the CS reconstructions (see yellow arrows).
+Most notably, it can be observed in a comparison with the gold-standard, in the right and left ventricular endocardial borders (see outlined green and red regions), that CS+M offers better reconstructions in terms of contrast and shape than the CS reconstructions (see yellow arrows).
 Moreover, in a closer inspection at the zoomed-in views, it is to be noticed the loss of fine details and blurring effect at the papillary muscles.

-This is further reflected in the signal intensity profile at right side of Figure~\ref{fig::CSvsCSPlusM}, where, and for all the displayed cases, the CS+M approach (red line) is closer to the gold-standard (blue line).
-Although CS based reconstruction (green line) offers a good approximation to the gold-standard, it fails to eliminate all perturbations such as blurring artefacts (see yellow arrows), which our approach is able to prevent.
-This is reflected in the behaviour of signal intensity profile in which significant oscillations are observed; as is visible on the zoomed-in views at right side of Figure~\ref{fig::CSvsCSPlusM}.
-In particular, it can be observed at the signal intensity profile of Dataset III which was acquired during free-breathing (last row of Figure~\ref{fig::CSvsCSPlusM}) that signals generated from CS described strong oscillations yielding to an unstable behaviour (see black squares).
+This is further reflected in the signal intensity profiles on the right side of Fig.~\ref{fig::CSvsCSPlusM}, where, and for all the displayed cases, the CS+M approach (red line) is closer to the gold-standard (blue line).
+Although CS based reconstruction (green line) offers a good approximation to the gold-standard, it fails to eliminate all perturbations such as blurring artefacts (see yellow arrows), contrary to our approach.
+This is reflected in the behaviour of signal intensity profile in which significant oscillations are observed; as it is visible on the zoomed-in views at the right side of Fig.~\ref{fig::CSvsCSPlusM}.
+In particular, it can be observed in the signal intensity profile of Dataset III, acquired during free-breathing (last row of Fig.~\ref{fig::CSvsCSPlusM}), that signals generated from CS describe strong oscillations compared to the gold-standard and CS+M ones yielding to an unstable behaviour (see zoom-in views).